-- Be inspired and enthused about a career in the creative digital media industries. - Develop skills, across the creative digital media sectors, e.g. comic book design, audio production, games design. - Support progression to a more specialised level 3 vocational or academic media qualification or an apprenticeship. - Explore the digital media industry. - Formulate and develop ideas of a product you plan to produce.
+- Be inspired and enthused about a career in the creative digital media industries. - Develop skills, across the creative digital media sectors, e.g. moving image, audio production, games design, website design and publishing. - Support progression to a more specialised level 3 vocational or academic media qualification or an apprenticeship. - Explore the digital media industry. - Formulate and develop ideas of a product you plan to produce.

 Course Title Creative iMedia

 Examination Board OCR

-Specification/Code J834
+Specification/Code J817

-- One 1 hour 30 min examination worth 40% of the qualification. - Two coursework documents worth 30% each, for example digital graphics editing, comic production, animations, visual imaging, or games production.
+- One 1 hour examination worth 25% of the qualification. - Three coursework documents worth 25% each, for example website production, moving images, audio production or games production.